 The structure of the Text Message Decoding subsystem is shown below.

-The phase error detector gain of the phase and timing error detectors is proportional to the received signal amplitude and the average symbol energy.
-To ensure an optimum loop design, the signal amplitude at the inputs of the carrier recovery and timing recovery loops must be stable.
-The AGC ensures that the amplitude of the input of the Coarse Frequency Compensation subsystem is 1/Upsampling Factor , so that the equivalent gains of the phase and timing error detectors stay constant over time.
+The AGC ensures a stable input to the frequency and timing recovery subsystems.
+It sets the amplitude of the Coarse Frequency Compensation subsystem input as 1/Upsampling Factor , so that the equivalent gains of the phase and timing error detectors stay constant over time.
 The AGC is placed before the Root Raised Cosine Receive Filter so that the signal amplitude can be measured with an oversampling factor of four, thus improving the accuracy of the estimate.
-Refer to Chapter 7.2.2 and Chapter 8.4.1 of [ 1 ] for details on how to design the phase detector gain .

 The AGC structure is shown in the following diagram, and pipeline registers are shown in green throughout the model.